apache/spark/dev/provider_packages/README.md

 As soon as you are satisfied with the release notes generated you can commit generated changes/new files to the repository.

+You should manually update generated changelog and classify the commits updated and re-run the `prepare-documentation-readme` after all the changes.

+You can repeat this several times, the changes generated will automatically include new commits that appeared since last run.

 ## Preparing provider packages